Artist History

 Third-generation owner

-1951: First owner opened store
+1951: The first-generation owner opened the original store

 1978: Won gold prize at National HANKO Competition

-2016: Third-generation owner opened store in Kamakura
+2016: The third-generation owner opened the Kamakura flagship store

 2022: Certified as Kamakura City Special Project